mustafaozen/Random-Signaling-Network-Generator/README.md

 1. Each intermediate node can have at most numAct + numInhib incoming edges.
 2. Each intermediate node has at least one activator and at most numAct activators.
 3. The intermediate nodes can have either none or at most numInhib inhibitors.
-4. The network does not connect self-cycle.
+4. The network does not have self-cycles.
 5. The output nodes do not have outgoing edges.

 # How to run?